-- School-specific factors—mission statement, curriculum, dual-degree programs, grading policy, etc.
+- School-specific factors—mission statement, curriculum, dual-degree programs, grading policy, out-of-state acceptance rates, research opportunities, clinical rotation sites, etc.

-- Personal factors—composition of student body, support systems, career goals, costs, etc.
+- Personal factors—composition of student body, support systems, career goals, costs and financial aid, etc.

-The Association of American Medical Colleges (AAMC.org) has developed a handy worksheet (AAMC Worksheet: Factors to Weigh Before Applying) to help you keep track of these factors.
+The Association of American Medical Colleges (AAMC) has developed a handy worksheet (AAMC Worksheet: Factors to Weigh Before Applying) to help you keep track of these factors.

-When deciding where to apply, make sure to review the following resources for more information:
+When deciding where to apply, make sure to explore individual school websites.
+Also make sure to review the following resources for more information:

 - Medical School Admission Requirements (MSAR) for information about allopathic medical schools

 - ChooseDO for information about osteopathic medical schools

 - ADEA Official Guide to Dental Schools for information about dental schools

 - TMDSAS for information about Texas medical and dental schools